brycecr/msmexplorer/README.md

 This program is released under the terms of the GNU GPL.
 Copyright Pande Lab 2010, 2011, 2012.
 As of June 2012, primary development has moved to github at github.com/brycecr/msmexplorer and source code is availble at that URL:
 > git clone https://github.com/brycecr/msmexplorer/
 The default branch is master, which will generally be updated once a feature is some version of fully implemented.
-Acacia is the primary development branch for work in progress.
-If you want to mess around with writing Python for MSMExplorer using Jython, checkout out the kulkulkan branch (which should follow master in terms of Java code).
+The branch acacia is the primary development branch for work in progress.
+If you want to mess around with writing Python for MSMExplorer via Jython, checkout out the kulkulkan branch (which should follow master in terms of Java code).

 NOTE: This program is currently an ALPHA release.
 Please forward all feature requests and bug reports to msmexplorer@gmail.com